Korea International Choir Competition, KICC

 As the artistic director of both choir festivals, he actively invites diverse and professional choirs from around the world, striving to promote high-quality choral education and meaningful choral music in society.
 Since 2018, he has been hosting the World Youth Choir Festival & Competition to foster cultural exchange among children’s and youth choirs worldwide.

 From 1993 to 1996, Hee-Churl Kim was a choir member of the Atlanta Symphony Orchestra Choir under Robert Shaw.
 In 1993, he was invited as the Asian representative to conduct the Vancouver Chamber Choir at the World Choral Symposium in Vancouver, Canada.
-He has also served as the conductor of the Atlanta Korean Master Chorale, assistant conductor of the Georgia State University Choir, and president of the Atlanta Music Association.
+He has also served as the conductor of the Atlanta Korean Master Chorale, assistant conductor of the Georgia State University Choir, and president of the Atlanta Korean Music Association.

 After returning to Korea, he became the principal conductor of the World Vision Sunmyung Choir, leading over 1,000 choral performances and more than 20 international concerts until 2015.
 His contributions to choral music were further recognized as the music director of the World Vision International Choral Festival.
 In 2013, he and the World Vision Sunmyung Choir won the Grand Prize at the 1st Andrea O. Veneracion International Choral Festival in the Philippines.
 He also served as a guest conductor for the Shanghai Children’s Palace Choir and was invited as a professor at the Shenyang Conservatory of Music in China.